okalangkenneth/ELKv1/README.md

  ````C#
   _logger.LogInformation("WeatherForecastController Get - This message tests the logs by Kenneth Okalang", DateTime.UtcNow);
   ````
+  This code logs an informational message when the Get method is called.

  ### Step 5: Test the API and view logs in Kibana